SPANAKOPITA

 - 1 large onion, finely chopped

-- 2 large bunches English Spinach, washed well
+- 2 large bunches baby spinach, washed

-- 3/4 cup thickened cream
+- ¾ cup cream

 - 3 eggs, beaten

-- 1 cup grated Pecorino cheese
+- 1 cup grated pecorino cheese

-- 1/4 cup pine nuts
+- ¼ cup pine nuts

 - Heat oil in frying pan and sauté onion until soft.
 Add spinach and stir until just wilted.
+Drain any excess water.

 - Place cream in a bowl with beaten eggs.
-Stir in grated Pecorino, onion and spinach.
+Stir in grated pecorino, onion and spinach.
 Season well with salt and pepper.

 - Fill pastry case with cheese and spinach mixture.
 Sprinkle with pine nuts.